-With a solution designed to provide consumers with compelling online shopping experiences that work just as well for customers when they enter the showroom, maximising outcomes for the retailer and customer across both the online and physical sales channels.
+With a car sales software designed to provide consumers with compelling online shopping experiences that work just as well for customers when they enter the showroom, maximising outcomes for the retailer and customer across both the online and physical sales channels.

 The concept of Connected Retailing is divided into three distinct stages: